St. George's School (Vancouver): Outdoor education

 There is also a mandatory outdoor education program implemented for students from grades 1-10.
 Students are required to participate in outdoor educational programs both in the junior school and the senior school.
 These activities range from half day trips (grade 1) to full, week-long excursions (grade 10).
 The junior experiences focus on an education aspect: students learn about First Nations peoples and about the environment.
 The senior trips involve more personal-based learning; activities in the wilderness such as hiking, kayaking and canoeing focus on leadership and interpersonal skills.
 There is also a focus on environmental care and education.
 In grade 10, students have the option of applying for the 'Discovery 10' cohort program.
 This program is limited to 20 students who participate in a modified Social Studies and PE program, focusing on First Nations history, environmental studies, and outdoor leadership.
 The students spend approximately 55 days of each school year out of class on outdoor-education trips.
 These trips include, hiking, canoeing, kayaking, rock-climbing and backcountry ski touring.

+Sexual abuse allegations

+In April 2025, a notice of civil claim was filed in the B.C.
+Supreme Court by a plaintiff identified as N.C., alleging that Raymond Thomas Clavin, a former teacher and coach at St. George's School, groomed and sexually assaulted him beginning in 1986.
+A second civil claim was filed in June 2025 by a plaintiff identified as A.B., alleging similar abuse by Clavin between approximately 1988 and 1991.
+Both claims also name Vancouver College, the Roman Catholic Archbishop of Vancouver, and the estate of deceased priest Father John Kilty as defendants, and allege institutional negligence in failing to investigate or report Clavin.

+Clavin was convicted in 1994 of two counts of sexual assault and one count of indecent assault related to students at Vancouver College.